 Paris Hilton, left and Nicole Richie present an award Wednesday, Dec.
 10, 2003 during the Billboard Music Awards at the MGM Grand Garden Arena in Las Vegas.(AP Photo/Joe Cavaretta)

-In this decision, 556 U.S. 502 (2009), the U.S. Supreme Court narrowly determined 5-4 that the Federal Communications Commission (FCC) did not act arbitrarily and capriciously under the Administrative Procedure Act (APA) by changing its policy with regard to fleeting expletives.
+In Federal Communications Commission v.
+Fox, 556 U.S. 502 (2009), the U.S. Supreme Court narrowly determined 5-4 that the FCC did not act arbitrarily and capriciously under the Administrative Procedure Act (APA) by changing its policy with regard to fleeting expletives.
 The Court declined to address the underlying First Amendment free-speech issues in its decision.

 In FCC v.
 Pacifica Foundation (1978), the Court held that the FCC could fine a radio station for playing George Carlin’s “Filthy Words” monologue during daytime hours.
 The Court reasoned that the FCC had the power under 18 U.S.C. §1464 which prohibits the broadcasting of indecent and obscene expression.

 For many years, the FCC declined to sanction radio and television stations for broadcasting so-called fleeting expletives.
 However, the commission changed course many years later and attempted to impose liability on Fox after several celebrities uttered profanity on music award shows.
 For example, musician Sonny Bono stated on a Golden Globes broadcast: “This is really, really, f---king brilliant.”

 In the present case, the singer Cher exclaimed at the 2002 Billboard Music Awards about critics: “F--- em.”
 At the 2003 Billboard Music Awards, reality TV star Nicole Richie said: “It’s not so f---ing simple.”
 The FCC declared that these utterances on live broadcast television constituted impermissible indecency.